 Looking forward to The Space Age

-The Intrepid Museum, the floating aircraft carrier moored near Times Square in New York City, has just launched interactive programs and daily livestreams on Twitch, YouTube and Facebook.
+The Intrepid Museum, the floating aircraft carrier moored near Times Square in New York City, has interactive programs and livestreams on Twitch, YouTube and Facebook.
 Take part in interactive conversations with astronauts, scientists, astronomers, aviation experts and other guests to learn about some of the world’s most fascinating aircraft, spacecraft, ships and submarines and their roles in history.

 NASA, the government agency in charge of space exploration, is very active in digital media, constantly trying to engage with youngsters who might one day grow up to be astronauts.
 Their series on virtual outer space field trips, produced by Boeing and Discovery Education for the NASA Johnson Space Center in Houston, Texas, is well worth watching.
 Choose from segments on astronaut life aboard the International Space Station, the commercial Starliner/CST-100 capsule designed to transport people and goods to space, rockets, the SLS and other projects helping us travel to the future of mankind.